SalesforceLabs/pop/docs/index.md

 ![POP Logo](img/pop-logo_320px.png "POP")

 # Overview
 POP allows you to organize a lists of contacts into a program where agents can then follow an easy to use script to make outreaches to every contact.
-Before an outreach is finished, the agent can record useful information such as awareness, comments, statuses, and sentiment.
-Once an outreach is finished, the next outreach is automatically retrieved making it quick and easy to make your customers aware of your programs.
+A POP program can be run with many agents simulataneously making outreaches without inadvertantly trying to connect to the same contact.
+Before an outreach is finished, the agent can record useful reportable information such as awareness, comments, statuses, and sentiment.
+After an outreach is finished, the next outreach is automatically retrieved making it quick and easy to make your customers aware of your programs.

 # Installation